A look at the writers who make this blog possible.

 Dean Mitchell is the Conservation Outreach Section chief for the DWR.
 He oversees the agency’s Communication, Education, Volunteer and Watchable Wildlife programs.

-Drew Cushing is a wildlife biologist who focuses on Utah's warmwater fisheries.
+Drew Cushing is chief of the Division's aquatics section.
 He works with other DWR personnel and angling groups to ensure appropriate and consistent program direction.
 Drew is an avid angler and hunter.

 Jim Lamb began working for the DWR in 1992 as a conservation officer.
 In 2005, he transferred into the Wildlife section to work in Loa as a district biologist.